The urgent fight against mpox in Congo's refugee camps – DW – 08/26/2024

 "Every day, we receive nine patients with the same mpox symptoms," Basubi said, adding that patients are treated according to the national protocol.
 "For the moment, there is no specific treatment.
 The treatment we give is based on the symptoms the patient presents."

-Dr. Ngashi Ngongo, Chief of Staff for the Africa Center for Disease Control and Prevention (Africa CDC) in Kinshasa, told DW, that NGOs and African governments are mobilizing their population to tackle the virus.
-"All the countries have either developed or updated the outbreak response plans, which is very positive."
+Ngashi Ngongo, chief of staff for the Africa Center for Disease Control and Prevention (Africa CDC) in Kinshasa, told DW, that NGOs and African governments are mobilizing their population to tackle the virus.
+"All the countries have either developed or updated their outbreak response plans, which is very positive."

 He said meetings between stakeholders and the government have been taking place, including with the minister of finance and the prime minister of the DRC.
 "That is a big change, a really big boost.
 This government is really waking up."